A long-standing recommendation is that the optimal WordPress featured image size is 1200 x 675, a 16:9 (landscape) aspect ratio.

 You may have noticed that in Google AI Overviews and AI Mode, 1:1 aspect ratio image thumbnails are displayed in the sources section on the right and in the hover popup.
 Only video thumbnails display as 16:9.

-Traditional wide-angle featured images are cropped on the sides to fit the 1:1 aspect ratio of the thumbnail.
+Traditional wide-angle featured images are cropped on the sides to fit the thumbnail’s 1:1 aspect ratio.

 Ahrefs estimates that AI Overviews reduce click rates by 58% compared to the traditional ‘ten blue links’ search results.
 But there are still clicks to be had.

-If you convert a 1200 x 1200 px PNG image to WebP using a site like TinyPNG, you’ll compress the image by over 90%.
+Tip: If you convert a 1200 x 1200 px PNG image to WebP using a site like TinyPNG, you’ll reduce the file size by over 85%.
+This will factor into page performance.

-When content creators are researching sources, some of which they may link to, an optimized thumbnail may catch their attention.
+When journalists research sources, some of which they may link to, an optimized, stylized thumbnail might catch their attention.

-In other words, a more visually appealing thumbnail may help you organically acquire backlinks.
+In other words, a more visually appealing, contextual thumbnail could help you organically acquire backlinks.

 In our testing, we updated the featured image on an older article and subsequently organically acquired a backlink from a domain with a 96 Domain Rating.
 Coincidence?